-- interest on debt; - value added tax (VAT) except where it is non-recoverable under national VAT legislation; - recoverable taxes (e.g. IRAP for Italian Regional Authorities acting as beneficiaries); - the decommissioning and the construction of nuclear power stations; - investment to achieve the reduction of greenhouse gas emissions from activities falling under Annex I to Directive 2003/87/EC of the European Parliament and of the Council; - the manufacturing, processing and marketing of tobacco and tobacco products; - undertakings in difficulties as defined under Union State aid rules; - investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact; - the purchase of land not built on and land built on exceeding 10% of the total eligible expenditure for the operation concerned shall be eligible for funding under IPA II crossborder cooperation assistance.
-For derelict sites, for sites formerly in industrial use which comprise buildings, and for operations concerning environmental conservation, this limit shall be increased to 15%; - operations shall not be selected for IPA II assistance where they have been physically completed or fully implemented before the application for funding under the Programme is submitted by the project partner to the MA, irrespective of whether all related payments have been made by the project partner; - the expenditure item included in the Statement of expenditure which receive support from another Fund or Union instrument, or support from the same Fund under another Programme; - fines, financial penalties and expenditure on legal disputes and litigation; - costs of gifts, except those not exceeding EUR 50,00 per gift where related to promotion, communication, publicity or information; - costs related to fluctuation of foreign exchange rate; - tips; - splitting cost items among project partners (i.e. sharing of common costs); - discounts not considered when claiming the costs (only the discounted amount is to be regarded as eligible);

-- fees between beneficiaries of a same project for services, equipment, infrastructure and works carried out within the project; - in kind contributions as defined in Article 69(1) of the Common Provisions Regulation.
+- the decommissioning and the construction of nuclear power stations; - investment to achieve the reduction of greenhouse gas emissions from activities falling under Annex I to Directive 2003/87/EC of the European Parliament and of the Council; - the manufacturing, processing and marketing of tobacco and tobacco products; - undertakings in difficulties as defined under Union State aid rules; - investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact; - the purchase of land not built on and land built on exceeding 10% of the total eligible expenditure for the operation concerned shall be eligible for funding under IPA III cross-border cooperation assistance.
+For derelict sites, for sites formerly in industrial use which comprise buildings, and for operations concerning environmental conservation, this limit shall be increased to 15%; - operations shall not be selected for IPA III assistance where they have been physically completed or fully implemented before the application for funding under the Programme is submitted by the project partner to the MA, irrespective of whether all related payments have been made by the project partner; - the expenditure item included in the Statement of expenditure which receive support from another Fund or Union instrument, or support from the same Fund under another Programme; - fines, financial penalties and expenditure on legal disputes and litigation; - costs of gifts; - costs related to fluctuation of foreign exchange rate; - tips; - splitting cost items among project partners (i.e. sharing of common costs); - discounts not considered when claiming the costs (only the discounted amount is to be regarded as eligible); - fees between beneficiaries of a same project for services, equipment, infrastructure and works carried out within the project; - in kind contributions as defined in the Common Provisions Regulation CPR.